Young Wizards

 Young Wizards is a series of novels by Diane Duane.

 The Young Wizards series presently consists of eleven books, focusing on the adventures of two young wizards named Nita and Kit.
-Each novel pits Nita and Kit against the "Lone Power", an entity ultimately bent on the destruction of the entire universe.
 The series began in 1983 with the book So You Want to Be a Wizard, which told the story of their first experiences with wizardry.
 In 1997, Duane began a spin-off, the Feline Wizards series, which takes place in the same universe, but with different protagonists.

 This series incorporates elements of fantasy, science fiction, and religion.
 The series deals with issues such as death, sacrifice, and redemption.

+Synopsis

+The Young Wizards series is set in a world where an entity known as the "Lone Power" is bent on destruction of the entire universe.
+Fighting back against this is the "Powers That Be", powerful agents working on behalf of the "One" to ensure the universe continues.
+To help their causes the Powers invite promising individuals to become wizards and join the fight.
+The entries in the main series follow Nina and Kit, two young teenagers who attend the same school.